nysander/ErgoStack/README.md

 * Coordinator pattern
 * Network layer abstracted with use of protocols
 * Demo Mode with static JSON files containing example API responses
-* Translation ready with all strings inside Localizable.strings file
+* Translation ready with all strings inside Localizable.strings file (Base app language is English, app also translated to Polish)
 * Model layer mirroring api response objects
 * decoding of response HTML and when relevant displaying as parsed HTML or as plaintext
 * one question list data provider is used for 2 different sets of data